couchbaselabs/sdk-rfcs/rfc/0008-datastructures.md

 ```
 iteration():
-  Items = mc_get(“key”);
+  Items = mc_get("key");
   For item in items: yield item
 ```

-If a ‘List’ is not a first class object (i.e. datastructures are implemented using discreet functions), then it may suffice to simply document how to access the underlying JSON array.
+If a 'List' is not a first class object (i.e. datastructures are implemented using discreet functions), then it may suffice to simply document how to access the underlying JSON array.

 #### Element Access